Mosaic Adventure Picks for First-time Visitors: Top 5 Must-see Places in Bhutan

 With the overwhelming number of picture-perfect destinations in the Kingdom, picking destinations to see on your first visit can be challenging.
 For beginners, we’ve pinned down the top 5 must-see places to get your journey started.

-1. Taktsang Lhakhang (The Tiger’s Nest)
+1. Taktsang Monastery (The Tiger’s Nest)

-According to Bhutanese legends, Taktsang is a monastery that was sanctified by Guru Rinpoche during the 8th century.
+According to Bhutanese legends, Taktsang is a monastery sanctified by Guru Rinpoche during the 8th century.
 It was believed that he rode on tigress’ back, flew to the monastery and warded off evil spirits.

 The legend is just as interesting as the visual treat that awaits us at the monastery.

-The Tiger’s Nest affords a breathtaking view to any wanderer.
+The Tiger’s Nest offers a breathtaking view to any wanderer.
 Nestled at the side of Paro Valley some 3,000 feet above the ground, climbing the monastery is a good exercise for the lungs and the sight.

 Indeed, we find that no visit to Bhutan is ever complete without visiting this highly sacred and beautiful place.